krishpranav/subdomaingather/README.md

 **Outputting results as they're received**

 You can output results as they arrive as opposed to once all sources finish using the `--flush` flag.
-You might want to use this flag when you're running vita on a small vps without much memory.
-When this flag is active vita will not remove duplicates, so you may want to pipe it through something like `sort -u`.
+You might want to use this flag when you're running subdomaingather on a small vps without much memory.
+When this flag is active subdomaingather will not remove duplicates, so you may want to pipe it through something like `sort -u`.
 ```
 $ subdomaingather -d hackerone.com --flush